Attendance & Absence

-- To report any absence, inform us of any future absence or advise us of changes to contact details, please contact the school and ask to speak to the Attendance Officer who will take the necessary details.
+- To report any absence, inform us of any future absence or advise us of changes to contact details, contact the school and ask to speak to our Attendance Officer; Mrs Rutter, who will take the necessary details.
 Alternatively, you can email Mrs Rutter directly on email@example.com

 - To discuss any other issues or concerns please contact your child’s coach who will support you and your child.

 - We will contact you on the first day of absence, at home or work, if you have not previously informed us of the reason why your son/daughter is absent;